UV Index and You

 A. Your Skin

-2. Multiple short terms of over exposure will cause skin cancers like melanoma
+2. Multiple short terms of over exposure will increase skin cancer risks like malignant melanoma

 4. Rosacea which is a redness of the cheeks, forehead and the nose can be triggered